-Joshua Hordern is Associate Professor of Christian Ethics in the Faculty of Theology and Religion and a Governing Body Fellow of Harris Manchester College
+Joshua Hordern is Professor of Christian Ethics in the Faculty of Theology and Religion and a Governing Body Fellow of Harris Manchester College

 He read Classics at New College, Oxford and went on to postgraduate study of Theology in Oxford and Edinburgh, where he gained his doctorate.
 After this he took up a postdoctoral research fellowship at Wolfson College, Cambridge, lectured at Cambridge’s Faculty of Divinity and served as an elected local authority councillor in Bury St Edmunds.